The Doan Doan Gang of Bucks County: America’s Revolutionary Rogues

 Crimes and Notorious Activities

-The Doan Gang was especially known for horse theft, stealing over 200 horses from their Patriot-aligned neighbors in Bucks County.
-These stolen horses were then sold to British troops in Philadelphia and Baltimore, providing the Redcoats with valuable resources while enriching the gang.
-The Doans’ deep knowledge of Pennsylvania’s countryside allowed them to strike quickly, taking prized horses under the cover of night and disappearing before authorities could respond.
-Their ability to evade capture made them legendary, and Patriot officials considered them a major threat to the American war effort.
+One of the most common crimes committed by the Doan Gang was horse theft, and they stole over 200 horses from their patriot neighbors in Bucks County.
+The stolen horses were then sold to British officers in Philadelphia and Baltimore, who used them to transport Redcoat troops.
+The Doans’ detailed knowledge of the Pennsylvania countryside and wooded areas allowed them to snatch prized horses under the cover of darkness, then vanish before authorities could arrive to stop them.
+The gang members were able to successfully evade capture and arrest, adding to their infamy as America’s most notorious outlaws.
+Patriot authorities viewed the Doans as a significant threat to the American war effort.

 The illustration depicts the attempted arrest of the Doans in 1783, which resulted in the arrest of Major Kennedy and Moses Doan.